alexpalex9/presence-sensor/README.md

 # presence-sensor

-this module is actually a simple wrapper for ping. it uses ping modules to detect presence of people around a wifi box with their smartphone and deduce if the house is empty or not.
+this module is actually a simple wrapper for ping. it uses ping module to detect presence of people around a wifi box with their smartphone and deduce if the house is empty or not.

 - init script with json input :
 .init ({name : { ip : '192.168.1.95'})